 - (a) Off-site inclusionary units, in place of or combined with on-site units, may be approved upon a showing by the applicant for the residential development, approved by the appropriate authority, that off-site units will provide a greater contribution to the County's affordable housing needs.
-If a developer chooses off-site affordable housing, the inclusionary requirement shall be 20%. - (b) Off-site affordable units, to the greatest extent possible, should be located within the same planning area as the market rate project. - (c) Off-site units may be allowed only if their location is identified and is owned, or site control is demonstrated by the applicant, at the time of first approval. - (d) As set forth, and except as otherwise provided in the affordable housing agreement for the residential development, building permits for corresponding market-rate units will not be issued until building permits have been issued for off-site units, and final inspections for occupancy will not occur for corresponding market-rate units until final inspections for occupancy have occurred for off-site units.

-Development Size Inclusionary Requirement Moderate Income Low Income Very Low Income 1-4 None 5 Provide 20% Inclusionary Units 1 unit 6-9 1 unit + payment of in-lieu fee for fractional difference 10 1 unit 1 unit 11-14 1 unit + payment of in-lieu fee for fractional difference 1 unit 15 1 unit 1 unit 1 unit 16-19 1 unit + payment of in-lieu fee for fractional difference 1 unit 1 unit 20 lots or more 8% of all units (1 unit minimum) + payment of in- lieu fee for fractional difference 6% of all units (1 unit minimum) 6% of all units (1 unit minimum)
+If a developer chooses off-site affordable housing, the inclusionary requirement shall be 20%. - (b) Off-site affordable units, to the greatest extent possible, should be located within the same planning area as the market rate project. - (c) Off-site units may be allowed only if their location is identified and is owned, or site control is demonstrated by the applicant, at the time of first approval. - (d) Except as otherwise provided in the affordable housing agreement for the residential development, building permits for corresponding market-rate units will not be issued until building permits have been issued for off-site units, and final inspections for occupancy will not occur for corresponding market-rate units until final inspections for occupancy have occurred for off-site units - (e) The inclusionary housing requirements of this chapter are summarized in the following table.
+Should there be any discrepancy between this table and the text of this ordinance, the text shall control fractional difference 10 1 unit 1 unit 11-14 1 unit + paymen of in-lieu fee fo fractional difference 15 1 unit 1 unit 1 unit 16-19 1 unit + paymen of in-lieu fee fo fractional difference 1 unit 20 lots or more 8% of all units (1 unit minimum + payment of in lieu fee fo fractional difference ı - 6% of all units (1 unit minimum)